Wendell Loy Nielsen: Church leadership

-Nielsen served as first counselor to Warren Jeff; as well as Warren't father, Rulon Jeffs.
+Nielsen served as first counselor to Warren Jeff; as well as Warren's father, Rulon Jeffs.

 In September 2007, Warren Jeff, the president of the FLDS Church was convicted on two first-degree felony charges of accomplice rape and received two five-to-life prison sentences.
 Shortly after, Jeff resigned as church's president.
-Later the church filed the paperwork with the Utah Department of Commerce to certify that Nielsen following the resignation of Jeffs, was named the President of the Fundamentalist Church of Jesus Christ of Latter-Day Saints.
+Later the church filed the paperwork with the Utah Department of Commerce to certify that Nielsen (following the resignation of Jeffs) was named the President of the Fundamentalist Church of Jesus Christ of Latter-Day Saints.

 While both Rulon and Warren Jeffs were FLDS presidents and regarded as prophets, Nielsen's role as the president was reportedly limited to managing church's corporate entity.
-"The state paperwork is a legal formality that clarifies that Nielsen has the authority to make decisions related to church business and legal dealings, church attorney Rodney Parker said."
+"The state paperwork is a legal formality that clarifies that Nielsen has the authority to make decisions related to church business and legal dealings", church attorney Rodney Parker said."

-In July 2010, Warren Jeffs' rape as an accomplice conviction was overturned due to a flaw in jury instructions, and a new trial was ordered, but in August 2011, Warren Jeff's was found guilty of another charge: sexual assault of a minor, for raping a 12-year-old and a 15-year-old; for which he was sentenced to life in prison, plus twenty years.
+In July 2010, Warren Jeffs' rape as an accomplice conviction was overturned due to a flaw in jury instructions, and a new trial was ordered.
+In August 2011, Warren Jeffs was found guilty of another charge: sexual assault of a minor, for raping a 12-year-old and a 15-year-old; for which he was sentenced to life in prison, plus twenty years.
 Form the prison, Jeffs reportedly removed Nielsen as the church president and retook the control of the FLDS Church in January 2011.

 Nielsen was convicted and imprisoned in 2012; and his status in the FLDS Church since is unclear.